AngeloGaeta1990/Password_generator/README.md

 ## Credits

+Great thanks to:

 - [Lucidchart](https://www.lucidchart.com/pages/) for the generation of the Diagram
 - [Code institute](https://codeinstitute.net/) for providing the template used in this project
 - [Chatgpt](https://openai.com/blog/chatgpt) for assisting in troubleshooting and proofreading
 - [PWNED](https://haveibeenpwned.com/) for providing the API method to verify if a password is secure.
 - [textkool](https://textkool.com/en/ascii-art-generator?hl=default&vl=default&font=Red%20Phoenix&text=Your%20text%20here%20) for the generation of ASCII art.
-- Great thanks to [David Bowers](https://github.com/dnlbowers) for assisting in shaping the project and providing the motivation to move forward.
+- [David Bowers](https://github.com/dnlbowers) for assisting in shaping the project and providing the motivation to move forward.

+## Notes

+- The developer executed two commits from a device connected to a different Github account.
+Therefore, two contributors appear in the repository present.
+- The developer hard reset the repository to the commit preceding the other contributor commits.